trinsic-id/sdk/README.md

 ## UI Libraries

-These are our server-side libraries used to communicate with Trinsic's API directly.
+Use these libraries in your frontend (web or mobile app) to launch the Trinsic Flow on your user's device after [creating a Session](https://docs.trinsic.id/docs/developer-tools) using an API Library.

 [![Version](https://img.shields.io/npm/v/@trinsic/web-ui.svg)](https://www.npmjs.org/package/@trinsic/web-ui)